qkitgroup/qkit/README.md

 To migrate, copy the code in your old `local.py` into the new `qkit_local_config.py` file.
 Do note, however, that the `datadir` and `logdir` paths have changed.
 It is recommended to use the new values.
 Conflicting entries in your config may need to be deleted.

+### "My changes to the configuration are not applied after upgrading"
+If your notebooks do not reside in a child directory of qkit, the `qkit_local_config.py` may not be found, as each notebook launches a Python process in its location running itself.
+Thus `qkit_local_config.py` may not be in any of the notebooks parent directories.
+In this case, either set the environment variable `QKIT_LOCAL_CONFIG` to your configuration, or place the configuration in your notebook directory instead.

 ### Migrating Notebooks
 The new setup assumes, that notebooks are located in `notebooks/`.
 This way, `qkit_local_config.py` is in a parent directory of your notebooks and is thus loaded when you initialize qkit in your notebooks.